-In 2013, the County adopted the Downtown El Sobrante P-1 Zoning and Design Guidelines covering the area shown in the map on the following page.
-Zoning for Downtown El Sobrante includes a combination of traditional designations (generally matching existing land uses) and three mixed-use areas.
-Each mixed-use area aims for a slightly different outcome.
-The text below provides a summary of the three mixed-use areas and the vision for each area.
+The Downtown El Sobrante P-1 Zoning and Design Guidelines cover the area shown in the map on the following page.
+Downtown El Sobrante includes three mixed-use areas; the text below describes the vision for each area.
 The Downtown El Sobrante P-1 Zoning and Design Guidelines should be consulted for more specific direction and is considered the governing document for long-range planning decisions in this area.

 Each of the three mixed-use areas shares a common set of design principles intended to create a more walkable, pedestrian-friendly environment.
 Key principles include allowing varied setbacks and encouraging new buildings to be located close to the street frontage.
 Windows and entries should face the street, with surface parking to the rear of the building rather than in the front.
 Mixed-use development is strongly encouraged, although all three districts allow projects that are entirely commercial.
-Interesting and innovative architecture is encouraged throughout each mixed-use area, as long as the area as a whole is harmonious in scale and functions as a cohesive district.
+Interesting and innovative architecture is encouraged throughout each mixed-use area but should be harmonious in scale so that the area functions as a cohesive district.

-APPIAN WAY MIXED-USE AREA
+APPIAN WAY MIXED USE AREA

 The Appian Way Mixed-Use Area is intended to facilitate the development of the Appian Way corridor as a unified, well-designed neighborhood, including new mixed-use development and improved services, shopping, offices, and restaurants.
 Neighborhood commercial uses are allowed on all parcels.
 Residential-only projects and mixed residential-commercial projects are permitted but not required, and residential uses may be integrated into existing commercial developments.
 A 27-foot height limit applies, with an 8-foot height bonus for mixed-use projects or projects eligible for a density bonus (subject to specific findings set forth in the P-1 Zoning Plan).
-Residential-only projects in this area are subject to a maximum density of 8 units per acre, while commercial and mixed-use projects have a maximum total floor area ratio (FAR) of 1.0 and no density limit.

 The P-1 Guidelines provide direction for Appian Way itself, including development of a landscaped median, new storm drains, on-street parking bays, lighted pedestrian crossings, improved sidewalks and bus bays, and retention of bike lanes.
 Traffic signalization and vehicle flow improvements are encouraged.
 The Guidelines also support development of open space and parks, preservation of mature trees, and streetscape and frontage planting in this area.

-TRIANGLE MIXED-USE AREA
+TRIANGLE MIXED USE AREA

 The El Sobrante "triangle" is formed by the intersection of Valley View Road, Appian Way, and Sobrante Avenue.
-Like the Appian Way Mixed-Use Area, this area also aims to create a distinct neighborhood retail district with opportunities for mixed-use infill projects.
+Like the Appian Way Mixed-Use Area, this area is also envisioned as a distinct neighborhood retail district with opportunities for mixed-use infill projects.
 The allowable uses are similar to those in the Appian Way area.
-However, projects that are entirely residential are not permitted.
 Projects that incorporate housing as part of a mixed-use project are encouraged, provided that safe walking and recreational opportunities can be made available.
 Projects that are entirely commercial are permitted on all parcels, subject to P-1 standards and use limitations.
 The triangle area is subject to the same density and floor area ratio standards as the Appian Way Mixed-Use Area, with a 27-foot height limit and the potential for an 8-foot height bonus for mixed-use projects.
-The maximum FAR for commercial and mixed-use projects is 1.0.
 The same building design, streetscape, and parking guidelines apply.
 The triangle block itself is designated for general commercial uses and is not considered an appropriate location for housing.

-SAN PABLO DAM ROAD MIXED-USE AREA
+SAN PABLO DAM ROAD MIXED USE AREA